-This corrects an existing IFP technical issue which is worked around in practice; or corrects an existing flightplan disconnection which is also worked around in practice.
+This corrects an existing IFP technical issue which is worked around in practice; or corrects an existing flight-plan disconnection which is also worked around in practice.
 Assess the impact of correcting an existing error to match the actual workaround.

-Example: A stack-swap STAR cannot be selected by most traffic as it starts at a particular waypoint which the majority of flights bypass entirely.
-Should a stack-swap situation occur, cockpit and ATC workload would increase as the disconnected stack-swap STAR would need to be manually issued and input via the more appropriate connection waypoint.
+Example: A stack-swap STAR often has no connectivity with the flight plan route as it starts at a particular waypoint which the majority of flights bypass entirely.

+Should a stack-swap situation occur, cockpit and ATC workload would increase as the disconnected stack-swap STAR would need to be manually issued and input by the flight crew via the more appropriate connection waypoint.

 Method Amend the rarely-used, non-flight-plannable STAR to use a more appropriate waypoint.

 Instruct an APD to draw up the revised STAR and designate the resulting IFP as per ICAO method (see para 2.10).

 Desired Outcome: Improvement to connectivity - updated the IFP to what it should always have been and align it with what would happen in practice.

 A potential reduction in cockpit/ATC workload under busy stack-swap situations.

 No impact on actual flight behaviours.